View the 2025 Summer Camp Guide!

 Registrations must be received at least three weeks prior to the start of each camp program.
 However, many popular camp weeks develop waiting lists early in the year.
 Our programs are first come, first served.

 In order to receive a discount on your program, you must register by 11:59 PM on the discount deadline date.
-Please be sure you have access to your CouncilAlignMENT account one week prior to any discount deadlines.
+Please be sure you have access to your Camp Doc account one week prior to any discount deadlines.
 This is a high volume time, and we cannot guarantee assistance in time for the deadline on these dates.

 • Deposit

 A non-refundable $75 deposit is required for each camp program you register for in order to save your space in that program.
+A deposit will not be required if there is a waiting list for a program – there is no deposit required to join a waiting list.

 • Discounts